Jeonju International Film Festival: Jeonju Digital Project 2010

-This digital filmmaking project began with the start of JIFF in 2000 and now became a key project of JIFF; JIFF bestows 50 million KRW, for production of a digital film over 30 minutes to each director.
+This digital filmmaking project began with the start of JIFF in 2000 and has become a key project for the festival.
+JIFF bestows 50 million KRW for production of a digital film over 30 minutes to each director.
 In 2010, James BENNING, a master of US experimental/independent films, Canadian independent filmmaker Denis CÔTÉ, and Argentina's rising star Matías PIÑEIRO have participated in the project.